lionelvillard/openwhisk-wskp/README.md

 ## `.wskprops`

-`wsk` configuration parameters (i.e. `AUTH`, `APIHOST`, ...) are stored in a file called `.wskprops`.
+`wskp` configuration parameters (i.e. `AUTH`, `APIHOST`, ...) are stored in a file called `.wskprops`.
 The value of these parameters is resolved as follows:
 1. value specified on the CLI (i.e. `-u`)
+1. value specified in the environment (`$AUTH`, `$APIHOST`, ...)
 1. the value stored in `$WSK_CONFIG_FILE`
-1. `wskp` only: the value stored in `.wskprops` located in the current directory.
+1. the value stored in `.wskprops` located in the current directory.
 If no `.wskprops` exists, look in the parent directory until reaching the user home directory
-1. `wsk` only: the value stored in `.wskprops` located in the user home directory

 ## Commands